Yvonne Curtis: 1970s–1990s

-The mid-2000s
+2000s

 In the year 2000, the Serenaders fell apart upon the death of three of its members and Curtis went back to World Sound Records to continue recording her new songs.
-In 2013, on a joint venture with Browns Records, she released an album entitled 'Lets Unite in Love' which was distributed VP Records in the US.
+In 2013, in a joint venture with Browns Records, she released an album entitled Lets Unite in Love which was distributed by VP Records in the US.
 The album was an instant success and caused a notable demand for Curtis' music worldwide.
 In 2015, Curtis met record producer and label owner Mark Duffus and joined Digital Jukebox Records in 2015.
-The first release was a three CD compilation of her greatest hits, followed by a crossover version of the Christmas medley ‘When a Child is Born’ & ‘Mary's Boy Child’.
-John Nolan, a journalist and reviewer for 'Reggae in New York' spoke very highly of the album's success in the United States, stating, "Often the most talented artists go for decades without the commercial recognition they deserve.
+The first release was a three-CD compilation of her greatest hits, followed by a crossover version of the Christmas medley "When a Child Is Born" / "Mary's Boy Child".
+John Nolan, a journalist and reviewer for Reggae in New York spoke very highly of the album's success in the United States, stating, "Often the most talented artists go for decades without the commercial recognition they deserve.
 Despite her lack of commercial success Curtis is a driving force in reggae music with an evolving sound that has spanned the entire reggae spectrum.
-Since 1978 she has released 11 albums, as well as numerous compilations and singles.".
+Since 1978 she has released 11 albums, as well as numerous compilations and singles."